CSGuides/grad-job-guide/index.md

 This guide also contains
 [<span class="highlight-link">example application materials and interview resources</span>](exampleMaterials.md) that were actually used in real job searches.
-These materials are tailored for different job types, including R1 Tenure-Track positions, R1 Teaching-Focused positions, Liberal Arts Tenure-Track positions, and Industrial Research positions.
+These materials are tailored for different job types, including Research Tenure-Track positions (sometimes abbreviated "R1 TT"),
+Research Teaching-Focused positions, Liberal Arts Tenure-Track positions, and Industrial Research positions.

 We next briefly summarize each phase.